 Also, you have to consider battery life.
 Scanners that use AA batteries are easy to get power from.
-That can keep your scanner going for longer when disaster strikes.
+That can keep your scanner going for longer when disaster strikes in an area.
 Most battery-powered scanners come with a cord to charge the battery too, so it is more convenient.
 The crucial thing here is to keep your batteries charged always.

 There are thousands of radio channels out there.
 Finding a scanner that can detect local radio stations makes it easier to listen to radio source transmission services.
 That’s what most people want to hear, especially local police department transmissions, not the policemen that are four cities away.

-State laws can impose additional restrictions on your scanner use, usually on scanner use to hear cops’ radios on the network.
+State laws can impose additional restrictions on your scanner use, usually on scanner use to listen to cops’ radios on the network.
 Even with states with these laws, you can listen to police fire, air, and other configurations when you’re at home if you’re keen on being informed about public safety.

-Whether its a regular, portable handheld, base mobile scanner, this review has different kinds to help you buy the best device you need for your personal use, inside the car or in public.
+Whether its a regular, portable handheld, base mobile scanner, this review has different kinds to help you search and buy the best device you need for your personal use, inside the car or in public.
 For an overall high-quality police scanner that can keep track of miscellaneous frequencies, go for the Whistler TRX-1.